alexandergall/nixos-pxe-installer/README.md

 which the installer and install image are derived are completely independent.

-## Quickstart
+## HowTo

+This section provides a walk-through of the steps needed to install a system using default settings for the creation of the installer and install image.
+The [documentation section](#documentation) describes the installer and install image modules in detail.

 ### Setting up the installer

 #### <a name="buildingInstaller"></a>Building

-To create an installer with default settings, clone into the `nixos-pxe-installer` repository and put the following Nix expression in the file `default.nix` in the top-level directory
+To create an installer, clone into the `nixos-pxe-installer` repository and create the file `installer.nix` containing the Nix expression for the desired configuration of the installer as described in the [section about installer examples](#installerExamples), e.g.

 ```
 { system ? "x86_64-linux" }: